im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git status'](/.images/shell/1-step-shell-14.svg)

 Interesting, Git noticed that we added the files, but is saying that they're *untracked*.

-> The way Git works is that you have to *explicitly* tell it to start tracking files by using the `git add` command.
+> With Git, you have to *explicitly* tell it to start tracking files using `git add`.
 Until you do that, Git considers the file *untracked*.
->
-> Once a file has been added via `git add`, it becomes a "tracked" file and Git will start monitoring it for changes.
-If you modify a tracked file, Git will recognize that it has been modified and will mark it as "modified" but not yet "staged" for the next commit.

 Let's go ahead and start tracking the files with a `git add`: